-Hit the EDIT-KEY to enter the Song Menu, the Ztar's top-level Edit-screen.
+Hit the EDIT-KEY on the DisplayKeypad to enter the Song Menu, the Ztar's top-level Edit-screen.
 From there you'll access all of the edit functions.

 Use the Zone Menu to set up the fingerboard according to your needs.
-This includes defining areas of the neck for selected voices, MIDI channels, transpositions, Velocity Inversion, and Base Volume setting.
+This includes defining areas of the neck for selected voices, MIDI channels, transpositions, polyphony, Volume settings and more.